aistrate/github-username-search/rateLimit.md

 ### 2. Create authorization credentials and save them into a config file for local environments

-These credentials will be used in the `Authorization` HTTP request header for all network calls made to the GitHub API.

 - concatenate the Client ID and the Client secret generated above, with a colon in between:
   ```
   <Client ID>:<Client secret>